lefterisgar/Caprine/readme.md

 </div>

 ## It's a fork! 🍴
-This is a **modified** version of Caprine that includes updated dependencies.
+This is a **modified** version of Caprine that includes updated dependencies and other fixes.
 This enables Caprine to:
 1) Run on newer OSs that use the clone3 syscall (e.g. Arch Linux, Fedora Rawhide, Ubuntu 22.04, etc.) (#1790)
 2) Run on newer hardware (Apple Silicon / M1) (#1772)
 3) Be more secure, as a lot of vulnerabilities were patched